taylorelley/openf1/src/openf1/services/web_control/README.md

 Set the `OPENF1_HISTORICAL_SEASON` environment variable to override this year.
 You can also specify the desired season directly from the control panel before starting the service.

+The panel exposes settings to select the topics recorded by both collectors as well as the list of available API endpoints.
+These settings are stored in the `OPENF1_LIVE_TOPICS`, `OPENF1_HIST_TOPICS` and `OPENF1_API_COLLECTIONS` environment variables respectively.